 Landscape photographers have unique needs and equipment requirements.
 Image quality is a must, and they benefit from high resolution and dynamic range.
-On the physical side, water-resistance and ruggedness are required.
+On the physical side, water-resistance and rugged2ness are required.
 Features such as body stabilization, touch sensor, tiltable LCD screen, and good battery life are also a plus.

 We have gathered cameras that we believe are good choices for landscape photography and have selected the best of the best.